 In the United States, 36 states allow some form of marijuana use.
 Of those, less than a third allow recreational marijuana.

-In the states where recreational use is legal, this leaves some to wonder, what is the difference between medical and recreational marijuana?
+In the states where recreational use is legal, this leaves some to wonder, what is the difference between medical marijuana vs recreational?
 And is there any benefit to pursuing your medical marijuana card in a completely legal state?